-Alessandra Cianetti (she/her) is a London-based curator, co-director, researcher.
-Her practice within contemporary and performance art explores systemic socio-political issues with a focus on notions and lived experiences of intersectional borders, social justice, and politics of labour.
+Alessandra Cianetti (she/her) is a London-based art worker.
+Her interconnected and interdependent practice within contemporary and performance art explores systemic socio-political issues, with a focus on intersectional borders, social justice, and the politics of labour.

 Image by Christa Holka